5 Ways an Emergency Fund Keeps You out of Debt

 If you live a plane ride away from family, you’ll need money to take care of travel and incidentals in the event you need to leave home in a hurry.

 Someone will get sick and someone will pass away.
 It’s a sad but realistic part of life.
-But as tragic as it is, the tragedy doesn’t have to extend to your finances.
+But as tragic as this is, the tragedy doesn’t have to extend to your finances.

 Your emergency fund can cover travel expenses, living expenses if your job doesn’t offer enough time for leave, or help with funeral expenses.